 Was meant to be the basis for an overly ambitious 2D RPG.
 Definitely bit off more than I could chew at the time, especially since I was still attending college.

 Ended up implementing graphics, collision detection, movement, and simple over-world interactions.
-I learned a lot about the basic mechanics that go behind basic game development and gained a lot of respect and gratefulness for existing game engines that handle these interactions for you easily.
+I learned a lot about the basic mechanics that go behind basic game development and gained a lot of respect and gratefulness for existing game engines that handle these interactions for you.
 Made using libGDX in Java.